tojkuv/the-rust-book/error-handling/README.md

 That's a lot of output!
 The exact output you see might be different depending on your operating system and Rust version.
 In order to get backtraces with this information, debug symbols must be enabled.
 Debug symbols are enabled by default when using `cargo build` or `cargo run` without the `--release` flag, as we have here.

 In the output in Listing 9-2, line 6 of the backtrace points to the line in our porject thhat's causing the problem: line 4 of *src/main.rs*.
-If we don't want our program to panic, we should start our investigation at the location pointed to by the first line metioning a file we wrtoe.
+If we don'_t want our program to panic, we should start our investigation at the location pointed to by the first line metioning a file we wrtoe.
 In Listing 9-1, where we deliberately wrote code that would panic, the way to fix the panic is to not request an element beyond the range of the vector indexes.
 When your code panics in the future, you'll need to figure out what action the code is taking with what values to cause thhe panic and what the code should do isntead.

 We'll come back to `panic!` and when we should and should not use `panic!` to handle error conditions in the ["To `panic!` or Not to `panic!`"]([To panic! or Not to panic! - The Rust Programming Language](https://doc.rust-lang.org/book/ch09-03-to-panic-or-not-to-panic.html#to-panic-or-not-to-panic)) section later in this chapter.
 Next we'll look at how to revover from an error using `Result`.

 ## Recoverable Errors with `Result`

-Most errors aren't serious enough to require the program to stop entirely.
+Most errors aren'_t serious enough to require the program to stop entirely.
 Sometimes, when a function fails, it's for a reason that you can easily interpret and respond to.
-For example, if you try to open a file and that operation fails because the file doesn't exist, you might want to create the file instead of terminating the process.
+For example, if you try to open a file and that operation fails because the file doesn'_t exist, you might want to create the file instead of terminating the process.

 Recall the ["Handling Potential Failure with the `Result` Type"](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#handling-potential-failure-with-the-result-type) in Chapter 2 that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows: